Skip to content

 Leonidas Koutoulas, The Rub, 2019

-This operation also seeks to re-enact the transport of the Globe Theatre, reframing the courtyard, or the space between the buildings as the apparently transfigurative waters of the River Thames.
-However, where the Globe theatre is completely rebuilt, this project only seeks to rebuild itself in part, suspending itself over the waters only half transferred, forcing a constant negotiation or ‘crossing’ between the river and its two banking via an archive bridge.
+This operation also aims to re-enact the transport of the Globe Theatre by reimagining the courtyard—the space between the buildings—as the transformative waters of the River Thames.
+Unlike the Globe Theatre, which was entirely rebuilt, this project seeks only a partial reconstruction.
+It suspends itself over the waters, partially transferred, necessitating a constant negotiation or ‘crossing’ between the river and its two banks via an archive bridge.

 Leonidas Koutoulas, The Rub, 2019